skardas/jaasptsloginmodule/README.md

-# jdbcloginmodule
+# jaasptsloginmodule

 first run: mvn clean package -DskipTest

-then put mysql connector jar and original-jaas-auth-1.0-SNAPSHOT.jar into lib folder or Artemis instance.
+then put  original-jaas-auth-1.0-SNAPSHOT.jar into lib folder or Artemis instance.

 Create a mysql db with apachemq and devices table with clientID, username and password Then update login.config file in the etc of artemis as follows (with correct db creadentials and table field):